-Use the Windows 95 Device Manager to verify or change the resources used by your Mwave card or to determine whether the joystick port on your Mwave card is enabled.
+Use the Windows 95 Device Manager to verify or change the I/O address used by your Mwave card or to determine whether the joystick port on your Mwave card is enabled.

-You can use the Device Manager to resolve several resource conflicts, such as those that might occur with input/output (I/O) address, interrupt request (IRQ), and direct memory access (DMA) resources.
+You can also use the Device Manager to resolve other system resource conflicts, such as those that might occur with interrupt request (IRQ) and direct memory access (DMA) resources.